 Off the shores of Maryland and Virginia stretches a 37 mile-long barrier island known for its wild horses.
 Assateague Island National Seashore is a favorite for camping, canoeing and shell collecting, as the estuarine waters provide refuge for many fish, crabs and shorebirds.

 Exposed to storms and shifting tides, this barrier island naturally and frequently shifts, but climate change will accelerate this process.
 Scientists predict that by 2040, the island will have more extreme weather, and the sea level around the national seashore could rise up to 9 inches.
 The higher the sea rises, the more waves will wash over and re-shape the island.
 This reshaping is happening too quickly for park management to keep up with and is making it difficult to preserve infrastructure.

-Because of this, Assateague is one of the first National Park Service units to account for climate change in its long-term management plans, expected to be finalized by the end of the year.
+Because of this, Assateague is one of the first National Park Service units to account for climate change in its long-term management plans.
 Land managers are looking for ways to adapt, perhaps by moving more park activity to the mainland and making it accessible by boat instead of a bridge, all in the name of preserving an estimated $135 million in physical assets in the park.

 As one of the largest parks in the country at 1.5 million acres—bigger than the state of Delaware—this World Heritage Site was established as a national park in 1947 to preserve a unique subtropical wetland.

 Everglades National Park houses the largest protected mangrove forest in the northern hemisphere, as well as grass marshes and hardwood hammocks.
 Home to 67 threatened and endangered plants and animals, many visitors come to admire wildlife and walk along the boardwalks.